Climate Smart Commitment: 2025 Portfolio Annual Report

 Daring Girls

-Our donations help Daring Girls (“Daring”) provide leadership and mentoring skills to over 2,500 young girls in the Kilimanjaro and Arusha regions of Tanzania.
-Through a series of 2-Day Challenge Projects and university prep courses, Daring teaches girls to take control of their future.
-Read more
+Our donations help Daring Girls (Daring) provide leadership and mentoring skills to over 2,700 young girls in the Kilimanjaro and Arusha regions of Tanzania and 1,300 girls at six schools in Kenya, Zambia and Zimbabwe… Read more

 Global Communities logo